tarantool/doc/doc/reference/index.rst

     ^^^

-    The Lua syntax for data-manipulating functions
+    The Lua syntax for data-manipulating functions.

-    ---

 ..  toctree::
     :hidden: